What is Carbon?

 Importance of Carbon:

 Carbon is important for all the known living systems, and life could not exist without it.
 Carbon is available in the form of hydrocarbons other than food and wood such as fossil fuel, methane gas, and crude oil.
-Carbon fibres have multiple uses since they are strong, yet lightweight, durable material.
-These fibres are used in making tennis rackets, fishing rods, even aeroplane, and rockets.
+Carbon fibres have multiple uses since they are strong, yet lightweight, durable materials.
+These fibres are used in making tennis rackets, fishing rods,aeroplanes, and rockets.
 The industrial diamonds are used for drilling and cutting rocks.

 Physical and Biological role:

 Carbon dioxide (CO2) a form of carbon is an essential element present in the air and in the water for sustaining life on earth.
 Photosynthesis by green plants takes their energy from the sun in order to break down water into oxygen and hydrogen.
-The living organisms who cannot photosynthesis are bounds to rely on other living organisms in order to consume their minimum requirements of carbon dioxide molecules.
+The living organisms who cannot perform photosynthesis are bound to rely on other living organisms in order to consume their minimum requirements of carbon dioxide molecules.
 Thus, a balance of carbon and oxygen is necessary for the survival of almost all living organisms on this planet.